-Pic of the Week: University of Derby's AA2A artist Henrietta Corbett's image from her album 'New collographs'.
+Pic of the Week: Southampton Solent University's AA2A artist Sharon Hannah's image from her album 'The Blue Room'.

 You can see more of Sharon's work at http:/

 Tip of the Week: ‘On graduation get stuck into all opportunities straight away.’
 Rachel Horne, AA2A artist at Liverpool Hope University (2012-2013) http:/